the-tobias-project/odbc-module/README.md

 ## Installation instructions

-In your $HOME in Skerlock,
+In your $HOME in Sherlock,

 Run: